Olivér Halassy

+Life

 Halassy lost his left leg below the knee when he was hit by a train at the age of 11.
 He later became the first amputee swimmer to compete in the Olympics.
 He was a member of the Hungarian water polo teams that won one silver and two gold medals in 1928, 1932 and 1936.
 He played all matches and scored three, eleven, and six goals, respectively.

 Halassy won three European water polo titles, in 1931, 1934, and 1938.
 He also became European champion in 1500 metres freestyle swimming in 1931, a few hours after he helped his water polo team to victory.
 Nationally he won 25 swimming titles and set 12 records.

 Due to his disability, Halassy was exempted from military service during World War II.
 After retiring from competitions, he worked as an auditor at City Hall.
 He was killed by a Soviet soldier near his home in Budapest, in what Hungarian sources called "tragic circumstances."
 Other accounts indicate that he was coming home by taxi late at night when he was murdered by occupying Soviet soldiers in a robbery or mugging.
 His death came just days before his wife gave birth to their third child.

 Halassy was inducted into the International Swimming Hall of Fame in 1978.